WanLiangZJU/Crop-FVC-retrieval/README.md

 Here, the canopy reflectance was input, which would match with the simulated relfectance.
 Canopy reflectance is determined based on a weighted combination of the bi-directional and hemispherical-directional reflectance with weights corresponding to the fraction of diffuse incident solar radiation (skyl).
 The detailed information can be fould in chi2P5B.m and PRO4SAIL.m.

+# The detailed descriptions about the datasets can be found in our published papers.